devaniljr/movie_search/README.md

 git clone https://github.com/devaniljr/movie_search .
 ```

-Install al dependencies running on the terminal inside the project folder:
+Install all dependencies running on the terminal inside the project folder:

 ```
 bundle